Alabama Businesses Embrace CBD Oil Just Months After Farm Bill Law Update

 Revelator Coffee, another Birmingham business, has followed suit.
 The popular coffee shop and community gathering spot has also collaborated with Relyf to include CBD oil-infused drinks on its menu.
 Revelator patrons can now add three drops of the Relyf CBD oil to their beverages for a mere $1 at all of their Birmingham locations.
 Although only recently launched, the Revelator’s new initiative has already been deemed a success, drawing an influx of curious customer from throughout the Greater Birmingham region to its doors.

-How CBD Legalizes May Influence Other Business
+How Legalized CBD Oil May Influence Other Business

 The success of Paper Doll Bar and Revelator’s CBD initiatives has other local business owners throughout Birmingham reconsidering their own menu and services, wondering if they too, can use the seemingly popular, now legal, CBD oils to draw larger consumer crowds to their storefronts.
 Why the sudden interest in CBD oil?
 Although there is still much to study about this plant derivative, recent tests indicate that cannabidiol could be linked to a wide range of potential health benefits, including: